-With a now eight year old and a five year old in tow, the MBFF family is beginning to find its 🏔 hiking mojo (we hope).
-Here, below, you will find some of MBFF’s favourite (and tried and tested!) family hikes 🏔 au Pays du Mont-Blanc, with suggestions for 🥤 buvettes and 🏚 refuges for a snack, lunch or overnight!
+With a now 11 year old and a 8 year old in tow, the MBFF family is beginning to find its 🏔 hiking mojo (mostly!).
+Here, below, you will find some of our favourite (and tried and tested!) family hikes 🏔 au Pays du Mont-Blanc, with suggestions for 🥤 buvettes and 🏚 refuges for a snack, lunch or overnight!

-For general tips on hiking with small children see MBFF post . . .
-FAMILY HIKES – tips for hiking with small children.
+For 🏔 general tips on hiking with small children see MBFF article: 🏔 FAMILY HIKES – tips for hiking with small children.

-[ SUMMER 2019 important update – the devastating ⛈ storms of early July 2019 caused extensive damage to 🌲 forest and woodland au Pays du Mont-Blanc, especially in the Arve Valley.
+[ SUMMER 2022 important update – the devastating ⛈ storms of early July 2019 caused extensive damage to 🌲 forest and woodland 🏔 au Pays du Mont-Blanc, especially in the Arve Valley.
 Before heading off for a forest walk, for safety reasons you should check with local tourist offices to see if the footpaths are accessible!
 If stopping at 🥤 a buvette or 🏚 refuge, be sure to check 2022 regulations (booking requirements, etc . . . ]

 Colour code for listings:

 Chamonix Valley (Chamonix, Argentière, Les Houches, Servoz) & Vallorcine

 Sallanches, Combloux, Cordon & Domancy